On-Campus Food Pantry:

 Conceptualization and Securement of Student Engagement Center (name subject to change):

 While our campus has a plethora of resources for students to succeed, we still felt like there were some key aspects of a successful college campus that were missing at KU.
 The Student Engagement Center solves all of those problems at once by offering students services and resources once previously non-existent on our campus.
 The space will house a dedicated Graduate Student Lounge for post-grads to grade papers, meet with colleagues, meet with students (if they are a GTA) and relax away from the stresses of campus.
 The E-Sports Arena will allow for the creation of an E-Sports team at KU, which could eventually lead to new revenue streams for our University.
 The space will also house an Innovation Lounge and Collaboration Space, for workshops, group projects, lectures, and organization meetings to promote entrepreneurial thinking and cross-discipline collaboration.
-The space, located directly below the Burge Union, is set for completion in January 2020, where it wil be opened up to the campus for use.
-More information about the space can be found here.
+The space, located directly below the Burge Union, is set for completion in January 2020, where it will be opened up to the campus for use.
+More information about E-sports arena space

 Students who identify as members of the LGBTQ+ community have long been underserved at the University of Kansas and Student Senate is working with entities like the Office of Diversity & Equity, the Center for Sexuality and Gender Diversity, and the Office of Multicultural Affairs to expand and improve resources for LGBTQ+ students.
 Some specific initiatives include: